teor2345/endosome/README.md

 Then, run the other scripts distributed with endosome.
 They will connect to the relay over the ORPort (or DirPort), and produce output.

+Scripts with the same basename do the same thing in different languages.

 ## Reference Material

 handshake.txt contains a hexdump of a typical handshake, and some working